nickebbitt/nickebbitt.github.io/_posts/2022-01-26-the-story-of-a-java17-memory-leak.md

 The memory area that stood out was `String Deduplication`.

-To validate whether this was the cause they disabled `String Deduplication` for the service and observed again.
+To validate whether this was the cause they explicitly disabled String Deduplication (`-XX:-UseStringDeduplication`) for the service and observed again.

 No leak!